wjtelliott/project-submission-1/README.md

 ### MVP:

 - Player has to have the 'illusion' of moving upwards from the space background
-- Enemies will spawn and fly downwards towards the player
+- Enemies will spawn and fly downwards towards the player ( Reached )
-- The player will lose if they are hit too many times / too many enemies get past the player
+- The player will lose if they are hit too many times / too many enemies get past the player ( Reached )
-- The player can shoot and destroy enemy ships
+- The player can shoot and destroy enemy ships ( Reached )

 ### Stretch goals:

 - Asteroids physics gamemode
 - Enemies can shoot towards the player
-- Rounds / levels
+- Rounds / levels ( Reached )

+### Bonus bonus goals:

+- Lighting ( Reached )
+- Velocity, friction, and accelleration ( Reached )
+- Bosses with each level